IPG-Automotive-UK/infofile-utils/README.md

 const infofile = require("@ipguk/infofile-reader-and-writer");

-// get the absolute path to the infofile const infofilePath = C:\infofiles\infofile
+// get the absolute path to the infofile const file = C:\infofiles\infofile

-// set the text values for the keys "Description" and "Eng.Description" to ["This is a description", "This is a description on a second line"] and ["This is a description", "This is a description on a second line"] status = infofile.setText({infofilePath, keyValues:[{key: "Description", value: ["This is a description", "This is a description on a second line"]}, {key: "Eng.Description", value: ["This is a description", "This is a description on a second line"]}]});
+// set the text values for the keys "Description" and "Eng.Description" to ["This is a description", "This is a description on a second line"] and ["This is a description", "This is a description on a second line"] status = infofile.setText({file, values:[{keys: "Description", value: ["This is a description", "This is a description on a second line"]}, {keys: "Eng.Description", value: ["This is a description", "This is a description on a second line"]}]});

-// console.log the status, array of objects with the keys "key" and "status" e.g. [{key: "Description", status: 0}, {key: "Eng.Description", status: 0}] where status is 0 if successful, -1 if not console.log(status)
+// console.log the status, array of objects with the keys "keys" and "status" e.g. [{keys: "Description", status: 0}, {keys: "Eng.Description", status: 0}] where status is 0 if successful, -1 if not console.log(status)
 ```